Private Proofs of When and Where: Towards Malicious-Verifier Zero Knowledge

 Thus we claim (informally) that for any protocol $\Pi=(P,V,R)$ where in order for completeness to hold, $V$ must send directional messages to every point in $R$, the protocol cannot be zero-knowledge against malicious verifiers.
 This is due to the attack described above, where $V$ can ``deny service'' to some zone of $R$, and learn whether the prover was in this zone based on the eventual decision to accept/reject.

 \paragraph{Possible Directions} As demonstrated above, it is clear that we cannot hope to achieve malicious-verifier privacy when the protocol hinges on the verifiers' use of directional messages.
 One might note, however, that our optimized protocol in \Cref{sec:optimization} utilizes verifier messages which are sent using entirely classical, broadcast signals.
 Note that the prover, however, still has to send directional messages to the verifiers, in order to mask their position.
 However, if we can reasonably assume a model where verifiers only send broadcast messages, but provers can send either directional or broadcast messages, then we could hope to prove zero-knowledge against malicious verifiers.
+The broadcast-only would be reasonable to assume if, say, 1. the verifiers are low-tech cell towers without directional capability, or even if 2. the verifiers are arbitrary, but the prover can \emph{differentiate} whether a signal it received was directional or broadcast -- if the prover simply ignores all directional messages, then we essentially collapse to the broadcast-only model.

 Another interesting area of investigation is to augment the model with more verifiers.
 We could consider having a redundant number of verifiers in each protocol, i.e. a considerable surplus to the $d+1$ which are normally required, and use an honest-majority assumption to see what privacy guarantees can be achieved.
 To motivate this model, we can again use the example of cell towers and observe that points in densely populated areas are likely to be in range of dozens of cell towers at once -- much more than the four that are required to perform 3-D position verification.
 We could imagine that with this surplus, the prover is free to randomize the choice of verifiers which it actually listens to, and thus with high probability decouple the accept/reject decision from the actions of any given verifier (or any minority coalition of dishonest verifiers).
+We note that in this model there is also an interesting twist to be considered -- since each verifier is surrounded by other verifiers, we could ask it to play the role of \emph{a prover}, and establish some property of its position to the rest of the network.
+An even simpler observation about this model is that the surrounding verifiers can audit the timings of its broadcast messages, which could be useful in the aforementioned discussion about achieving malicious-verifier zero-knowledge in the broadcast-only model.